-Signing state records are used to internally by named to track the current state of a zone-signing process, i.e., whether it is still active or has been completed.
+Signing state records are used to internally by named to track the current state of a zonesigning process, i.e., whether it is still active or has been completed.
 The records can be inspected using the command rndc signing -list zone.
 Once named has finished signing a zone with a particular key, the signing state record associated with that key can be removed from the zone by running rndc signing -clear keyid/algorithm zone.
 To clear all of the completed signing state records for a zone, use rndc signing -clear all zone.

-min-refresh-time, max-refresh-time, min-retry-time, max-retry-time
+min-refresh-time, max-refresh-time, min-retry-time, max-retry-time or retrying failed transfers.
+Usually the SOA values for the zone are used, up to a hardcoded maximum expiry of 24 weeks.
+However, these values are set by the master, giving slave server administrators little control over their contents.

-These options control the server's behavior on refreshing a zone (querying for SOA changes) or retrying failed transfers.
-Usually the SOA values for the zone are used, but these values are set by the master, giving slave server administrators little control over their contents.
+These options control the server's behavior on refreshing a zone (querying for SOA changes)